 Bizum

-You can start accepting Bizum payments on the Web using Hosted Payment Page or Bizum Component.
-No additional configuration is required to use Bizum in Hosted Payment Page.
+Accept Bizum payments on your website or mobile app using the Hosted Payment Page or Bizum Component.
+No extra configuration is needed for the Hosted Payment Page.

-Our Bizum Component renders a Bizum button to your payment page.
-When a customer selects Bizum, the component presents a Bizum overlay, where a customer can enter his phone number registered in Bizum to complete the payment process.
+The Bizum Component renders a Bizum button on your payment page.
+When customers select Bizum, an overlay appears where they enter their registered phone number to complete the payment.

 Before you begin